Religion is still everywhere. So, reflecting and influencing the culture in which we find them, children’s books are not secular either.

 Next is a collection of stories about life after death, interview with editor at Books For Keeps

-Richard Dawkins, well-known atheist academic, wrote The Magic Of Reality to counteract all of the religious, mythical, superstitious and anti-science ideas which permeate children’s stories.
+Richard Dawkins, well-known atheist academic [my milkshake duck], wrote The Magic Of Reality to counteract all of the religious, mythical, superstitious and anti-science ideas which permeate children’s stories.
 Interview also at Books for Keeps.